michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 - Bank routing number (as appeared on your checkbook if you use a checking account)
 - Your account number (as appeared on your checkbook if you use a checking account)
 - Your account type (Checking or Savings)
+- Account holder(s) /* If filing separately, the spouse who files for the return must have their name on the account. */

 ### Virtual currency question